 The Henri Museum's policies are designed to promote the safety of the art and to assure pleasant viewing conditions for all visitors.
 Please help us achieve these goals by following these guidelines:

-The museum is wheelchair accessible although the doors are very narrow because of the age of the building.
+Sections of the first floor of the museum are wheelchair accessible although the doors are very narrow because of the age of the building.
 In addition, the stairs up to the second floor are steep and narrow.
-To make our facilities accessible a tour of the museum and gallery is available at the museum through the use of I-pads.
+To make our facilities accessible a tour of the museum and gallery is available at the museum's visitor lobby through the use of I-pads.
 Our staff will be glad to assist you.

 Refreshments of any kind are not allowed in the museum and gallery.

 Visitors are asked to silence their cell phones.